Smog, Netflix, brunch, podcast.

 Afternoon (after + noon); airport (airport); baseball (base + ball)

-The latter group are closed compound words, which are words that are made up of two or more words, such as baseball and basketball.
+The latter group is closed compound words, which comprise two or more words, such as baseball and basketball.
 As you can see, the difference between them is simply in how each is formed:

-- Compound words keep both the original words’ spelling to create the new word; i.e., baseball uses the individual words base + ball entirely.
+- Compound words keep part of the original words’ spellings to create the new word; i.e., baseball uses the individual words base and ball entirely.

-- Portmanteaus use portions or segments of the original words, and then glue them together; brunch combines breakfast and lunch, but it only uses the letters “br” from breakfast, and the rest is lunch.
+- Portmanteaus use portions or segments of the original words and then glue them together; brunch combines breakfast and lunch, but it only uses the letters “br” from breakfast; the rest is lunch.

 Portmanteau | Blend of: | Meaning |